Galapagos Islands Vacations: everything you should know before booking

 - Booby and frigate bird eggs begin hatching

-- Flamingos begin mating rituals August.
+- Flamingos begin mating rituals in August.

-Consider though that if you wish to snorkel and dive in warmer water and suffer from seasickness you would probably choose to travel to the Galapagos in the dry season from June through December.
+Consider, though, that if you wish to snorkel and dive in warmer water and suffer from seasickness, you would probably choose to travel to the Galapagos in the dry season from June through December.

 WI-FI IN THE GALAPAGOS ISLANDS